conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

       KAFKA_BOOTSTRAP_SERVERS: kafka1:9092,kafka2:9093
 ```

 Interceptors are interacted with through the admin API using a vcluster name of `passthrough`.
+See the [API documentation](https://developers.conduktor.io/) for more information.

 ## Client to Gateway, additional security